Admissions Requirements

 If you attended a college or university located in the United States, you may be able to request an official electronic transcript from your institution to be sent directly to the Office of Graduate Admissions at graduateadmissions@fsu.edu.

-Effective November 13, 2023, the FSU Office of Graduate Admissions now requires a course-by-course credential evaluation for all applicants who have earned degrees from a non-U.S. institution.
-This requirement is effective for all applications beginning summer 2024 or later.
-International and domestic applicants with degrees earned from international institutions must submit their official transcripts through a National Association of Credential Evaluation Services (NACES) approved evaluator.
+The Florida State University Office of Graduate Admissions now requires a course-by-course credential evaluation for all applicants who have earned degrees from a non-U.S. institution.
+International and domestic applicants with degrees earned from non-U.S. institutions must submit their official transcripts to be evaluated through a member of the National Association of Credential Evaluation Services (NACES): https://www.naces.org/members .

-SpanTran, a NACES-approved evaluator, has created a custom application for Florida State University that will provide a Divisional Course Analysis that will assist you in selecting the right kind of evaluation at a discounted rate.
-If you choose to use a NACES approved evaluator other than SpanTran, please work with the evaluation agency to ensure that the evaluation provided is equivalent to SpanTran’s Divisional Course Analysis.
+The Evaluation Company (formerly known as SpanTran), a NACES member company, has created a custom application for Florida State University that will make sure you select the right kind of evaluation at a discounted rate.
+The pathway will appear on checklist after submitting part 1 of the application.
+If you choose to use a NACES approved evaluator other than The Evaluation Company (SpanTran), please work with the evaluation agency to ensure that the evaluation provided is a course-by-course credential evaluation.

 How to Check Your Application Status